AmandaOliphant/intake/docs/source/catalog.rst

 - ``CATALOG_DIR``: The full path to the directory containing the YAML catalog file.
 This is especially useful for constructing paths relative to the catalog directory to locate data files and custom plugins.

+Catalog Specifications
+''''''''''''''''''''''

+Catalog files consist of both required and optional information.
+Each catalog file must have a ``version`` listed in the ``metadata`` section.
+In addition, each data source entry must contain the following information (see further sections for more detailed explanations):

+- ``name``: The "key" of the block according to YAML formatting.
+- ``description``: May be an empty string if no description is available.
+- ``driver``: The name of the plugin required to read the data, formatted as a string.
+The plugin must be known to the system.
+- ``args``: Any arguments required by the plugin, as described in the plugin's docstring.

 Metadata
 ''''''''